SAP-samples/teched2024-AD181/README.md

 This tutorial puts all of the SAP Build tools together for an end-to-end solution.
 This requires setting up each of the SAP Build tools in a SAP BTP trial account.

 1. You have an SAP BTP Trial account [Get a Free Account on SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
+Note that you will need your user name and password later in this tutorial.
 > [!IMPORTANT]
 > **You must create your trial account in the US East (VA) - AWS zone (US10).** <br /> &nbsp; <br /> &nbsp;
 > <img src="trial-useast.png" style="width:3in"/>